-- 7.3.9.1 Firewalls - 1) Internal firewall should be applied between each network segment.
+- 7.3.9.1 Firewalls - 1) Internal firewall should be applied between each network segment. - 2) Perimeter Firewall between onboard network and external network should be applied. - 3) If safety of life or safety of ship is dependent on communication between network segments through a firewalling system, then two different firewalls should be provided

-- 2) Perimeter Firewall between onboard network and external network should be applied. - 3) If safety of life or safety of ship is dependent on communication between network segments through a firewalling system, then two different firewalls should be provided and both the firewalls should operate in real time.
-They should be arranged such that in case of failure of one of the firewall units or cyber incident, the second unit can maintain the full security of the Ship's network. - 4) Firewall should be applied for network between onboard computer systems of Category II or Category III. - 5) The firewall rules should be designed to allow passage of data traffic that is essential for the intended operation of that network.
-To prevent any unintended communication taking place, the last rule of the firewall should be configured to deny all communication. - 7.3.9.2 Routers and protocols - 1) Each segment should have its own range of Internet Protocol (IP) address. - 2) Protocols should be encrypted.
-Data transfer from systems for Category II and III through networks should be properly encrypted in the software. - 3) Spanning Tree Protocol or similar should be applied to network switches. - 7.3.9.3 Anti-virus
+- 4) Firewall should be applied for network between onboard computer systems of Category II or Category III. - 5) The firewall rules should be designed to allow passage of data traffic that is essential for the intended operation of that network.
+To prevent any unintended communication taking place, the last rule of the firewall should be configured to deny all communication.

+7.3.9.2 Routers and protocols

+- 1) Each segment should have its own range of Internet Protocol (IP) address. - 2) Protocols should be encrypted.
+Data transfer from systems for Category II and III through networks should be properly encrypted in the software. - 3) Spanning Tree Protocol or similar should be applied to network switches.

+7.3.9.3 Anti-virus